AttorneyOnline/docs/Attorney Online Client-Server Network Specification.md

 # Network Specification  #

-The following document covers how 1.7.5, 1.8 an 2.3.0+ versions of AO connect and communicate with servers.
+The following document covers how 1.7.5, 1.8 an 2.3.0+ versions of AO clients connect and communicate with servers.

 ## Legend ##